yujunz/gitlab.com-runbooks/howto/packagecloud-infrastructure.md

 guide assumes that there has been a catastrophic event that will require a complete rebuild and will thus begin with building and configuring the server.

+Semi-automated way:
+1. Make sure your `aws` cli is working (`aws ec2 describe-vpcs` as test cmd)
+1. `mkdir ./bad && cd ./bad`
+1. grab backup_scripts/04-packagecloud.sh
+1. `time bash 04-packagecloud.sh`
+1. As soon as cloud-init is done (`tail -f /var/log/cloud-init-output.log`), you can proceed with configuring secrets for packagecloud.

+Manual way:

 1. Build a new server!
 The current specs are listed below.
   * Instance Size: c4.2xlarge
   * Root Disk Size: 8GB (gp2)